CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Create-and-Run-Searches.md

     {{< figure src="/images/netq/search-rerun-222.png" width="300" >}}

     {{<notice note>}}
-You may need to click <strong>See All # Results</strong> to find the desired search.
-If you do not find it in the list, you may still be able to find it in the <strong>Recent Actions</strong> list.
+You might have to click <strong>See All # Results</strong> to find the desired search.
+If you do not find it in the list, you can still find it in the <strong>Recent Actions</strong> list.
     {{</notice>}} -->